-Examination credits are valid for five exam sessions from the pass of the first written tax paper*.
+Examination credits are valid for seven sittings from the pass of the first written tax paper*.
 If you have passed the Assoication of Taxation Technicans paper in Practice Administration & Ethics, your credit, on application, from the CBE on Professional Responsibilies & Ethics will be valid for nine sittings from the date the ATT Paper was passed unless you are a member of the ATT, in which case there is no time limit.

 If you have passed the examination requirements to become a Solicitor or Barrister you will be awarded a credit, on application, for the CBE in Law.
 There is no time limit on this credit.

 *If you have had an extended break in studying and are unable to sit an examination due to, for example, maternity leave, a serious illness or exceptional circumstances, then requests for an extension in your exam credits will be considered.
 Please contact us with your request and an explanation.
 Such requests will, usually, only be considered towards the end of the time period, as it is not normally possible to decide how long to extend credit/s for until you have achieved everything that you can within the usual timeframe.